-The condition of the inflamed gallbladder is known as cholecystitis.
+Cholecystitis is the condition of the inflamed gallbladder.
 The gallbladder is a pear-shaped organ that resides under the liver.
 It stores a digestive juice known as bile.
-Bile consists of various chemicals but the main pigment is known as bilirubin.
+Bile consists of various chemicals.
+The main pigment in bile is bilirubin.
 When the quantity of bilirubin increases in the bile, gallstones can form.

 The primary reason for cholecystitis is the trapping of gallstones at the opening of the gallbladder.
-The risk of developing gallstones is increased by-
+The following factors increase the risk of developing gallstones –

 - Genetic factors